neomantic-zz/Android-SISC-Scheme-Eval/README.markdown

 This project will mainly be used a testing ground.
 I may add, for instance, the ability to eval scripts from the sdcard, from, say, list of items.
 However, it will not be involved into a full REPL.
 I will create a new project for that.

+# License
+My source is released under the GNU General Public License Version 2 (GPL).
+The full text of this license can be found in a file called COPYING released with the source code.
+The java bean source code is GPL license by Sun, and hence so are my patches to it.
+The SISC source code is dual license Mozilla/GPL, so my changes to that code fall under those.